BrailleRAP building manual

 • 2 M3-14 screws

-• Insert 2 NYL M3 nuts in the printed part XMOTOR_support2_1.
+• Insert the 2 M3 nyloc nuts into the printed part XMOTOR_support3_1.

 _images/xmotor_support_assembly_v2_1.png

-• Fix the two parts printed XMOTOR_support2_1 and XMOTOR_support2 with two M3-14 screws.
+• Join the two printed parts XMOTOR_support3_1 and XMOTOR_support3 with two M3-14 screws.

 _images/xmotor_support_assembly_v1_2.png

-• Fix the motor in its support with 4 M3-8 screws.
-Do not tighten the screws, the motor must be free to move, it will be tighten later.
+• Mount the motor into its support with 4 M3-8 screws.
+Don’t tighten the screws, as the motor needs some play for adjustment and will be secured later.

 _images/xmotor_support_assembly_v1_3.png